Tips for Navigating Austin's Competitive Housing Market

 It’s no secret: Austin is one of the hottest housing markets in the nation right now.
 But with more people and companies flocking here every day, and houses in increasingly limited supply, the process of buying a home in the ATX area can come with a lot of uncertainties for aspiring home buyers.
 The good news is you’re not in this alone.
-As Austin’s #1 Mortgage Lender, we at UFCU have empowered Austinites to achieve their dreams for 80 years and counting.
+As a top mortgage lender in Austin, we at UFCU have empowered Austinites to achieve their dreams for 80 years and counting.
 So let these words of wisdom be a guiding light as you navigate Austin’s competitive housing market.

 First thing’s first.
 Before you start seriously shopping for a home, get a jump on your mortgage approval by getting pre-qualified.
 A pre-qualification letter will help you rule out properties that are out of your price range and let you focus more time and energy on finding your new home.
 This important initial step will also prove to sellers that you’re prepared to buy (an offer without a pre-qualification letter is unlikely to be taken seriously).
 At UFCU, we can pre-qualify you for a mortgage based on your credit report, income details, and other information you supply.
 Once you’re pre-qualified, we’ll ask for additional documentation to officially approve your mortgage.